 As a result SOx and related PM emissions were further reduced in ECAs by reducing fuel sulphur from 1.00% (introduced in July 2010) to 0.10% on 1st January 2015.

-Outside of ECAs, the global limit of 4.50% sulphur-in-fuel was reduced to 3.50% at the beginning of 2012, and will be further reduced to 0.50% in 2020 or 2025 depending on a review to be completed by 2018 to determine the availability of fuel to enable implementation of this standard.
+Outside of ECAs, the global limit of 4.50% sulphur-in-fuel was reduced to 3.50% at the beginning of 2012, and will be further reduced to 0.50% in 2020 following a review by IMO, which determined that fuel would be available to enable implementation of the standard.